hrbigelow/DiffDock/README.md

 >>> [s2 - s1 for s1, s2 in zip(sizes[:-1], sizes[1:])]
 [91648, 123648, 85248, 92676, 73472, 108800]
 ```

+I concluded from this the leak was on a per-batch basis rather than per-batch.
+I
+then did lots of ablation experiments to narrow it down further, testing on both CPU
+and GPU.
+I finally isolated the problem to the fact that original DiffDock code was
+instantiating models and loading checkpoints for each inference.
+I then made changes
+to separate out these two so that all model instantiation would be performed exactly
+once at container startup.

 ### Changes to DiffDock code